Climate and Average Weather Year Round in Murcia Spain

 Based on the beach/pool score, the best time of year to visit Murcia for hot-weather activities is from mid June to early September.

-The hot season lasts for 3.0 months, from June 16 to September 14, with an average daily high temperature above 86°F. The hottest day of the year is August 5, with an average high of 92°F and low of 70°F.
+The hot season lasts for 3.0 months, from June 16 to September 14, with an average daily high temperature above 86°F. The hottest month of the year in Murcia is August, with an average high of 91°F and low of 70°F.

-The cool season lasts for 3.9 months, from November 17 to March 14, with an average daily high temperature below 68°F. The coldest day of the year is January 7, with an average low of 39°F and high of 62°F.
+The cool season lasts for 3.9 months, from November 17 to March 14, with an average daily high temperature below 68°F. The coldest month of the year in Murcia is January, with an average low of 40°F and high of 62°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.